greenhas/ict302_fall24/content/posts/workflow_adhikari_sayana.md

 **Workflow Phases:**

 Plannig Phase:
-In this phase, the task is clearly defined.
+In this phase,the task is clearly defined.
 The goals, deadlines, and required deliverables are identified.
 Roles are assigned to classmates, and expectations are set.

 Creating Phase:
 In this phase we produce the content itself, whether it's writing, designing visuals, or creating multimedia.